 5 Fun Facts About Me

-- I’m a proud rabbit mom and have two rescued bunnies that I adore: Hava Dalal and Olivier Saarik.
+- I’m a proud rabbit mom and have three rescued bunnies that I adore: Hava Dalal, Olivier Saarik, and Ansel Faheem.

 - I’ve been married since 2018 to my amazing husband Ian.